By Adam Skarke, Expedition Coordinator, Physical Scientist/Hydrographer, NOAA Office of Ocean Exploration and Research

 Approximately 160 kilometers southeast of Nantucket Island, MA.

 Water depths: 1,050-1,150 meters

 The NOAA Office of Ocean Exploration and Research (OER) is presently working with partner scientists at the U.S. Geological Survey and the U.S. Bureau of Ocean Energy Management to fully understand the implications of these discoveries for the scientific and resource management communities.

 All data from Okeanos Explorer cruise EX1206 were post-processed and publicly released by the National Geophysical Data Center on December 20, 2012, 30 days after the conclusion of the cruise.
-The data can be accessed via the Digital Atlas.
+The data can be accessed via the NOAA Ocean Exploration Data Atlas.